 Administrator- Margaret A. Aschenbrenner

-Rosewood is a large nursing home chain with homes spread out all over the Chicago area and its Elgin home has received a four star rating in every category of assessment.
-The facility provides 126 beds which qualify for Medicare and Medicaid payments and its staff is rated above average, which may assuage any concerns rising from its for-profit status.
+Rosewood is a large nursing home chain with homes spread out all over the Chicago area has received a four-star rating in every category of assessment.
+The facility provides 126 beds, which qualify for Medicare and Medicaid payments, and its staff is rated above average, which may assuage any concerns rising from its for-profit status.

-While no incidents have resulted, this home was cited over concerns arising from its failure to conduct background checks on new hires to be certain that staff members do not have a history of abusing elderly patients or a violent past.
-Additionally, improvements can be made in how the home handles the prevention and treatment of bed sores.
+While no incidents have resulted, this home was cited over concerns arising from its failure to conduct background checks on new hires to be sure that staff members do not have a history of abusing elderly patients or a violent past.
+Additionally, improvements can be made in how the home handles the prevention and treatment of bedsores.

 1950 Larkin Avenue